xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 permalink: katalon-studio/docs/self-healing.html
 ---

 Is is common that object locators are easily broken or unable to identify the target element when the application under test (AUT) changes.
 Hence creating and using correct and resilient locators are crucial to the success of Web UI test automation.
 Before the self-healing execution mode is introduced in version 7.6, Katalon Studio supports Auto-healing Smart XPath, which is a plugin that recovers the broken default locator by trying other available XPath alternatives.

-Inheriting the idea of auto-healing smart XPath, Katalon Studio launches Self-healing mechanism which is more advanced and comprehensive to tackle the broken locator issue during execution.
+Inheriting the idea of Auto-healing smart XPath, Katalon Studio launches Self-healing mechanism which is more advanced and comprehensive to tackle the broken locator issue during execution.
 We hope this powerful utility to reduce your test maintenance effort substantially.

 ## Self-healing mechanism

 When the self-healing mode is activated (by default) and Katalon Studio fails to find an object with the default locator, Katalon tries other pre-configured locators that are associated with that object.
-You can decide what alternative locators are and their priorities.
+You can decide what alternative locators are in terms of selection methods and their priorities.

 If Katalon Studio finds an object by any of the alternative selectors, the test continues running using that object.
 When the test execution is over, Katalon Studio will propose replacing the broken locator with the locator that actually detects the found object.
 If still Katalon Studio cannot find the target object, it depends on the [failure handling option](https://docs.katalon.com/katalon-studio/docs/failure-handling.html) that you have designed, the test execution may stop or keep going.